 Insurance companies operate under the increased scrutiny of an ever-changing regulatory environment.
-Risk managers are expected to fully understand how changes at the federal and state level impact their organizations, as well as meet customer expectations for substantial coverage with fair requirement and claims processes.
+Risk managers are expected to fully understand how changes at the federal and state-level impact their organization, as well as meet customer expectations for substantial coverage with fair requirements and claims processes.

 The NAIC’s expanded Own Risk and Solvency Assessment (ORSA) requirement is just one example of a changing regulation designed to accommodate regulator and consumer expectations.
 ORSA is defined as “an internal process undertaken by an insurer or insurance group to assess the adequacy of its risk management.”

 ORSA goes beyond the SEC disclosure requirements that have universal applicability.
 It requires firms to “analyze all reasonably foreseeable and relevant material risks…that could have an impact on an insurer’s ability to meet its policyholder obligations.”

 The minimum threshold for an ORSA program requires yearly analysis of all material risks.
 Companies must prove risk assessments have been undertaken at the organizational level where the risk activity takes place, not just at the senior management level.
 Organizations ensure this occurs by setting a “tone from the top.”